subh1416/KITE-Online-Nursery/README.md

 KITE is designed with the modern user's needs in mind.
 It’s more than just an online store for plants; it's a hub for green living.
 Our website offers a wide variety of plants, seeds, fertilizers, and pots to suit every environment.
 Additionally, it serves as a learning resource where users can explore detailed information about each plant, making it easy to care for and grow their green companions. 🌱

 Features:
-Online Shopping: Easily browse and purchase plants, seeds, fertilizers, and pots.
+-Online Shopping: Easily browse and purchase plants, seeds, fertilizers, and pots.
-Learn & Grow: Access detailed information about plants to enhance your gardening knowledge.
-Convenient Cart: Add products to your cart and seamlessly complete your purchases.
+-Learn & Grow: Access detailed information about plants to enhance your gardening knowledge.🌿 -Convenient Cart: Add products to your cart and seamlessly complete your purchases.
-Join us in making the world a little greener, one plant at a time.
-Together, we can nurture nature back into our lives. 🌿

 Made with ❤️ by [Subhadip](https://github.com/subh1416),[Niyati](https://github.com/Niyati1206),[Vaishali](https://github.com/Vaishali021103) and [Harsh](https://github.com/sardaharsh)